troclaux/notes/docker.md

   - `/root/dotfiles`: directory inside container where source directory will be mounted
 - `my-ubuntu-image`: name of the image being used to create the container
 - `bash`: command that will run inside the container
+- list all containers (including stopped ones): `docker ps -a`
 - run command inside running container: `docker exec -it my-container bash`
+- start stopped container: `docker start my-container`
 - stop running container: `docker stop my-container`
-- start stopped container: `docker start my-container`
-- remove container: `docker rm my-container`
+- remove 1 or more container: `docker rm my-container`
 - print container logs: `docker logs my-container`

 > [!IMPORTANT]